Trenbolone acetate: Medical uses

+Trenbolone hexahydrobenzylcarbonate was previously produced for human use by Negma Pharmaceuticals of France in 1.5 ml ampoules containing 76.5 mg of the steroid.

 Side effects

 Trenbolone acetate, like any other AAS, has many side effects.
-The strong androgenic nature of trenbolone acetate facilitates its tendency to produce virilization and this is why it is not recommended for women for physique- or performance-enhancing purposes.
-The side effects of trenbolone acetate are similar to other AAS; however, the negative side effects that are specifically facilitated by trenbolone acetate are as follows.
+Its strong androgenic properties stimulate virilization, making it unsuitable for women pursuing physique or performance enhancement.
+The side effects of trenbolone acetate are similar to other AAS; however, the negative side effects specific to trenbolone acetate are as follows:

 Androgenic

 Trenbolone acetate has androgenic activity.
-Specific to the androgenic properties of trenbolone, common side effects of the AAS use include oily skin, acne, seborrhea, increased facial/body hair growth, and accelerated scalp hair loss.
-These side effects strongly rely on an individual's genetics and may not always occur in every individual.
-Men susceptible to hair loss related illnesses, such as baldness have a higher chance of becoming permanently bald with the use of trenbolone acetate.
-In women, voice deepening, hirsutism, clitoral enlargement, and virilization in general may occur.
+Common side effects include oily skin, acne, seborrhea, increased facial or body hair growth, and accelerated scalp hair loss.
+Severity of these side effects varies based on an individual's genetics.
+Men susceptible to hair loss have a higher chance of becoming permanently bald.
+In women, voice deepening, hirsutism, clitoral enlargement, and general virilization may occur.